SchneeWelt/FileCreator/README.md

 third param (param 2) = -f or -o (folder? | open created files and dirs?) fourth param (param 3) = -o (open created files and dirs?)

 The typeName is how the file is going to be named.
-E.c. typeName = Hello means the created file is going to be named: "Hello Aufgabe vom 05.03.2021." the "Aufgabe vom" part is changable.
+E.c. typeName = "Hello" means the created file is going to be named: "Hello Aufgabe vom 05.03.2021." the "Aufgabe vom" part is changable.
 The Date will always be the latest.
 Default typeNames are also in existance.
 Therefore, special strings like "-d" or "-e" are also possible.
 In this case "-e" or "-d" are keys.
 Please look up. the TypeKeys.java file.
-In there all valid keys can be found.
+In there are valid keys can be found also you can add some since I did overwrite them before this upload.

 second param: The second param defines whether a word file (-d), a txt file.
 (-e) or nothing (-n) will be created.
 Incase only a folder is wished to be.